 Students completing this course should be able to read and assess media reports of scientific studies in order to:

-?
-Distinguish physical from social science and genuine from pseudo-science in order to evaluate truth claims made by people in our
+- Distinguish physical from social science and genuine from pseudo-science in order to evaluate truth claims made by people in our society.

 Course Activities and Design

 The course will be conducted in the standard classroom setting.
 It will involve lectures, discussions, tests and papers.